kaulex99/Konf_X20_Kauer_Khalil_Schedler/README.md

 - Schedler Fabian

 ## Main
-Different liquids and drinks are created and printed on the console.
+Different liquids and drinks are created and printed on the console.s

 ## AdamsDrink